 The memory governor allows the system administrator to take a new approach to configuring the way Varnish uses memory.
 Instead of configuring the amount of memory to be spent on cache payload data and making sure to set it low enough to accommodate the expected overhead, one specifies the amount of memory the Varnish cache worker process itself should consume.
-Varnish will then self-regulate, increasing or decreasing the cache size in order to keep the memory usage constant.
+Varnish will then self-regulate, increasing or decreasing the cache size in order to keep the memory usage under control.

 The examples in the main MSE page are all adapted to use the Memory Governor, so new users should get a Memory Governor based setup by simply following the advice in the main MSE documentation.